 The mixed-use development, with its combination of luxury apartments, penthouses and villas, is one of Abu Dhabi’s fastest growing residential communities.

 You can expect to rent a one-bedroom apartment from Dh45,000 upwards, while a two-bedroom can be rented from Dh54,000.

 A three-bedroom townhouse can be rented from Dh130,000 upwards.

 Al Raha beach apartments and villas have attracted residents who want to live closer to the beach and far away from the hustle and bustle of the city centre.

-Known as Abu Dhabi’s entertainment hub, Yas Island is home to Ferrari World, Yas Water world and Warner Brothers theme park.
+Known as Abu Dhabi’s entertainment centre, Yas Island is home to Ferrari World, Yas Water World and Warner Brothers theme park.
 Many new residential communities have also sprung up, making it a quickly expanding community.